 After a short debate, we decided against renting bikes and instead went for an invigorating walk around the Seawall in Stanley Park, Vancouver’s first park.
 If you are not in the humour for a useful exercise, there is hop-on-hop-off trollies as well as horse-drawn carriages.

 With massive 405 hectares in size, it offers to its visitor’s fertile peacefulness.
-In the centre of it is Vancouver Aquarium and along the way, you can find other amusements like Brockton Point Lighthouse, Siwash Rock, Beaver Lake and incredible Brockton Point Tooles, to name a few.
+In the centre of it is Vancouver Aquarium and along the way, you can find other amusements like Brockton Point Lighthouse, Siwash Rock, Beaver Lake and incredible Brockton Point Poles, to name a few.

 The Seawall is a very scenic path that is 8.8 km long, and it lines Vancouver’s waterfront with the North Shore Mountains, grand Douglas fir and red cedar trees providing that incentive beauty around every corner, be it summer or winter time, early morning or late at night.

 I could not wait to make it to the Brockton point where nine Totem Poles are on display.
 The collection started in the 1920s when the Park Board bought four totems from Vancouver island’s Alert Bay.
-Few more followed after over the years with the most recently added in 2009, carved by Robert Yelton of the Squamish Nation.
+Few more followed over the years with the most recently added in 2009, carved by Robert Yelton of the Squamish Nation.

 #3.
 Wander around Downtown Vancouver